flojoy-ai/docs/docs/nodes/GENERATORS/SAMPLE_IMAGES/SAMPLE_IMAGES.md

 ---
 hide_table_of_contents: true
-sidebar_label: Images
+sidebar_label: Sample Images
 sidebar_position: 1
 slug: /nodes/GENERATORS/SAMPLE_IMAGES/
 ---

-# IMAGES in Python
+# SAMPLE IMAGES in Python

-Welcome to the Images Nodes page!
+Welcome to the Sample Image Nodes page!

 Here you can find information about all the Flojoy nodes that load images.

-## Images Nodes
+## Sample Image Nodes

 <div className="flex flex-wrap" style={{ marginLeft: "-55px" }}>